MilitaoLucas/olex2-gui/util/pyUtil/NoSpherA2/NoSpherA2.md

 ## H Aniso
 Refine hydrogen atoms anisotrpically.
 Make sure they are not restricted by AFIX commands to obtain reasonable results.

+## Use Relativistics
+Use DKH2 relativistic Hamiltonian.
+This should only be used with x2c-family basis sets.
+But for them it is highly recommended.

 ## Keep Wavefunction
 Select to keep a copy of the current wavefunction in the folder you are working.
 Backups of former wavefunctions are kept inside the olex2 folder in that directory.

+## HAR
+Continue calculations until final convergence is achieved over a full cycle of WFN and Least Squares refinement.
+Criteria as per definiton of HAR in tonto.
+This will need much more time!

 ## Cluster Radius (For Tonto)
 If Tonto is used for a wavefunction calculation a clsuter of **explicit charges** calcualted in a self consistent procedure is used to mimic the crystal field for the wavefunction calculation.
 This option defines the radius until no further charges are included.